Now is the time of year when many people write predictions for 2011. Here are mine:

 - Touch on clamshell notebooks– Though cool technology, the market still won’t see the point or usefulness.
 This technology will continue to be ignored.

-- All-in-One Desktops– Moderate adoption in commercial markets.
-Over time, expect these to kill the ultra small form factor that various commercial vendors sell today.
+- All-in-One Desktops– Moderate adoption in commercial markets. nbsp; Over time, expect these to kill the ultra small form factor that various commercial vendors sell today.

 - 3G/4G– Carrier greed and unwillingness to create a new pricing model which will allow the same data plan to be used across multiple devices will continue to make cellular connectivity a slow growth market.